BigPolarBear1/factorization/README.md

 I'll see how much of the NFS algorithm I can successfully integrate into my work.
 And if I can find a way to gain an advantage somehow over existing algorithms.

 Update: I quickly fixed it so it can also iterate the b variable.

-So since I can sieve this the same way NFS sieves.. whats to stop me from also getting free relations / smooths like NFS does?
-I'll study that next.. figure out how that works... because that could potentially be really great with what I'm doing if it also works.
+Update: So with NFS.. the factorization of the root doesn't matter as long as zx+y factorizes (which is basically a root with the sign on the linear coefficient flipped).
+If I'm correct.
+But NFS can grab that root by taking a square root over a finite field.
+Atleast thats how I'm currently abstracting it in my head.
+Let me start investigating tomorrow if there is any way to get something similar working with multiple quadratics.
+Not having to worry about the factorization of either x or zx+y is really important if we want to achieve good sieving.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>